Natural cold and flu remedies to help you detox this January

 - Pour the water through a sieve into a cup

-- Start sipping and loose that headache.
+- Start sipping and lose that headache.

-Alternatively you can use dried bay leaves in a strainer to make a headache remedy.
+Alternatively, you can use dried bay leaves in a strainer to make a headache remedy.

 If you are interested, check out our bay trees and grow your own bay leaves.